 10. Network, Network, Network

-Networking is one of the most effective ways to transform your temporary role into a permanent position.
+I believe networking is one of the most effective ways to transform your temporary role into a permanent position.
 Even if you leave the company after your temp contract ends, if you network with the right people, you may be brought back for a permanent position at a later date.

 11. Be Unique

 Standing out from the crowd is a great way to show your potential as a long-term employee.
 You’ve been hired for your skills, so think about how you can use them in a way that sets you apart from others.
 Remember, you are also your own brand.
 What else can you bring to the company?
+Do you have any unique skills you can bring to the team?

 12. Set Your Own Goals

 Create your own schedule to turn your position into a permanent role.
 Maintaining control of your own goals, as well as making notes on how you’re going to get there, keeps you proactive in achieving them.
 Additionally, you can note down other tips on this list with a timetable for when you’re going to achieve specific steps.
 For example, talk to your boss about the possibility of a permanent contract.
-See below for tips on how to do this.
+See below for my tips on how to do this.

 13. Stay Motivated